 Courses at Other Universities for Current UW Students

 Current UW students may take classes at another college or university and transfer the credits to the UW, but keep in mind the maximum credits listed above still apply.
 Students may take 15 of their final 60 credits at another school without special permission.
-Please meet with an adviser before taking classes at another school to make sure the courses will meet UW requirements.
+Please meet with an advisor before taking classes at another school to make sure the courses will meet UW requirements.

 Online courses taken through UW Extension may count towards the History major requirements, but these courses do not count towards the 30 credits of in-residence upper division history courses required for the major.

-You may speak with an Undergraduate Adviser to discuss the History major before you begin studying at the University of Washington.
+You may speak with an Undergraduate Advisor to discuss the History major before you begin studying at the University of Washington.
 We are more than happy to answer questions about the major and general education requirements.

 Please see our Frequently Asked Questions for prospective students.